LHNCBC/formbuilder-lhcforms/API.md

 ### Loading with an initial questionnaire
 You can load a form builder with an existing FHIR questionnaire resource.
-You want to wait for `initialized` message after opening the form builder window, before sending the message to the form builder.
+You want to wait for the `initialized` message after opening the form builder window, before sending the message to the form builder.

 ```